How to Apply

 TAP envisions a world where young adults with ID/DD are afforded the option of post-secondary education.
 We are emerging as a leader in creating an authentic inclusive living-learning experience that builds career skills, academic achievement, personal responsibility, social networks, and a promising future.

-February 1st – Regular Decision: February 15 by midnight (EST) is the final date by which we must receive your complete application.
+- February 15th – Regular Decision: February 15th by 11:59 PM (EST) is the final date by which we must receive your complete application.
 You’ll get an admission decision by the end of March.
-Applications received after the February 15th up until April 1st will be reviewed based upon availability of space in the program.
+Applications received after February 15th until April 1st will be reviewed based upon availability of space in the program.

 - Cognitive assessment with documented intellectual or developmental disability

 - High school diploma- age 18 or older

 - Ability to learn and participate in inclusive classrooms and work settings

 - Demonstrate interest and ability to pursue educational, employment, and life experiences through post-secondary education

 - TAP Program Fees are approximately $16,000/year.
 There are additional fees for housing, meals, and UC courses.

 - There are many financial resources to support students and families planning to pay for college such as 529 Funds, Able Accounts, grants, and scholarships.
 For more information about Grants, Scholarships and Financial Aid Resources, please view this page.